dnp3/opendnp3-guide/mkdoc/docs/troubleshooting/troubleshooting.md

 You might also see this error because CLRAdapter can't find openssl (libeay32.dll / libssl32.dll) if your bindings didn't have these linked statically.
 The solution is to make sure openssl is installed in the correct system location.

+**Master or Outstation doesn't detect an ethernet cable being unplugged**

+There is no way through the standard socket API to detect this, other than trying to write data to the socket.
+This means that if master or outstation sessions are quiescent (meaning that they don't write data periodically), you should be using the link-layer
+[keep-alive feature](../api/linklayer.md#keep-alives) to ensure that dead/hung connections are appropriately detected.